Catapush/catapush-flutter-sdk/SETUP.md

 _YOUR_APP_KEY_ is the _AppKey_ of your Catapush App (go to your [Catapush App configuration dashboard](https://www.catapush.com/panel/dashboard), select your App by clicking "View Panel" and then click on App details section)

-Then you need to declare a custom Catapush broadcast receiver and a permission to secure its broadcasts.
+Then you need to declare the Catapush broadcast receiver and a permission to secure its broadcasts.

 Add this permission definition in your `AndroidManifest.xml`:
 ```xml